Battle of São Mamede

-Background
+History

-In late 11th century, Henry of Portugal, a knight and brother of the Duke of Burgundy, went to support the Christians of Hispania.
-He fought the Moors along with Alfonso VI of León.
-In honour of his fights in Hispania, the King gave him the County of Portugal.
-This gift came with a reinstated title; because of attempts by the previous holder some years earlier to assert independence, it had been suppressed.
-Henry became count of Portugal and Theresa, one of Alfonso's daughters, his wife.
+After the Battle of Sagrajas and following an appeal by king Alfonso VI of León, Henry of Portugal, a brother of the Duke of Burgundy, travelled to Iberia to take part in the Reconquista.
+He fought in the service of León and in honour of this the King granted him the County of Portugal in 1096.
+This came with a reinstated title; because of attempts by the previous holder some years earlier to assert independence, it had been suppressed.
+Henry thus became count of Portugal and married Theresa, one of Alfonso's daughters.